-Army Takes Steps To Protect A Shooter's Brain From Blast Injury
+Army 'Leans In' To Protect A Shooter's Brain From Blast Injury

 For the first time, the U.S. military is speaking publicly about what it's doing to address potential health risks to troops who operate certain powerful shoulder-mounted weapons.